Chapter 13 Bankruptcy

 In order to qualify for Chapter 13 bankruptcy, the debtor must have an income that exceeds the debtor's reasonable living expenses, as the debtor must have sufficient means to provide repayment to creditors of past debts.
 In some cases, repayment may be for the full amount of the debt, while in others the debtor may pay off only a small percentage of certain debts – perhaps as little as 10%.

-• Sufficient Income: You must have a regular source of income that enables you to make monthly payments towards your debt repayment plan.
+• Provable Income: You must have a regular source of income that enables you to make monthly payments towards your debt repayment plan.

 • Reside, have a domicile, a place of business, or property in the U.S., or a municipality

-• Completion of Credit Counseling: Before filing for Chapter 13 bankruptcy, you must complete a credit counseling course from an approved agency.
+• Pre-filing Credit Counseling: Before filing, you must complete a credit counseling course from an approved agency.

 The Chapter 13 bankruptcy tends to be favored by debtors who have fallen behind on secured loan payments, such as mortgages and car loans, as it enables the debtor to keep possession of the property while catching up on payments through a court-approved repayment plan.
 It may also be preferred by a debtor who has the valuable non-exempt property that would be liquidated in the course of Chapter 7.

-How to File for Chapter 13 Bankruptcy in NY
+Step-by-Step Guide to Filing Chapter 13 in NY

 Filing for Chapter 13 bankruptcy in New York involves several key steps.

-• Create a Repayment Plan: In a Chapter 13 case, you'll need to propose a plan that demonstrates how you will repay a portion of your debts over a period of three to five years.
+• Repayment Plan Development: Propose a feasible plan to repay a portion of your debts over three to five years.

-• Meet Eligibility Requirements: Ensure that you meet the eligibility criteria for filing Chapter 13 bankruptcy in New York.
-This may include specific certification deadlines based on the type of bankruptcy.
+• Bankruptcy Eligibility Confirmation: Verify that you meet all the requirements for a Chapter 13 bankruptcy filing in New York.

-• Complete a Bankruptcy Course: You may be required to complete a course online or over the phone to ensure that bankruptcy is the right option for you.
+• Bankruptcy Course Completion: You may need to complete an educational course to confirm bankruptcy is the right choice for you.

-Continue below to learn about allowable living expenses in Chapter 13.
+Learn more about managing living expenses during Chapter 13.

-Take care of your debt today with a Chapter 13 lawyer at Law Office of Julio E. Portilla, P.C..
-Call (917) 909-6166 or contact us via online form for a consultation
+Ready to tackle your debt?
+Connect with a Chapter 13 attorney at Law Office of Julio E. Portilla, P.C..
+Dial (917) 909-6166 or reach out through our online form for expert guidance.

 What Is Considered Reasonable/Allowable Living Expenses?